ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 ````

 Now the count is printed if it is more than or equal to 0.
-It's clear that we intend for this to be the case.
+It's clear this is the intended case.

 ### Separate responsibilities